-Select four additional hours of advanced chemistry courses, such
+Select four additional hours of advanced chemistry courses, such as

-CHM 2242 Analytical Chemistry (3) CHM L242 Analytical Chemistry Lab (1) CHM 3352 (3) Biochemistry CHM L352 Biochemistry Lab (1)
+CHM 2242 (3) Analytical Chemistry

+CHM L242 (1) Analytical Chemistry Lab

+CHM 3352 (3) Biochemistry Lab

+CHM L352 (1) Biochemistry Lab

+1 1

 Note: The chemistry minor requires 20 hours in addition to the hours required for a major in another discipline.
 For example, the biology major requires Organic Chemistry II and lab, so a student majoring in biology would need to select eight, not four, additional hours of advanced chemistry courses.